-On December 17, 2018, the Company launched its first over-the-counter product, Essential 9[TM], a dietary supplement comprised of the nine essential amino acids that the human body cannot synthesize.
-Essential 9[TM] has been authorized for marketing by Health Canada under NPN 80089663.
+On December 17, 2018, the Company launched its first over-the-counter product, Essential 9TM, a dietary supplement comprised of the nine essential amino acids that the human body cannot synthesize.
+Essential 9TM has been authorized for marketing by Health Canada under NPN 80089663.

 Effective February 1, 2019, the Company completed a 20 to 1 reverse split of its \$0.001 par value Common Stock, reducing the issued and outstanding shares of Common Stock from 1,713,046,242 to 85,652,400 (the "Reverse Stock Split").
+The number of authorized Common Shares was established at 3,000,000,000 post-split.

 The Company's financial statements reflect the Reverse Stock Split on a retroactive basis and represent the consolidated activity of Sunshine Biopharma, Inc. and its subsidiaries (Sunshine Biopharma Canada Inc. and NOX Pharmaceuticals Inc.) herein collectively referred to as the "Company".
-During the last six month period the Company has continued to raise money through the issuance of convertible debt.
+During the last nine month period the Company has continued to raise money through the issuance of convertible debt.